Government Sivagangai Medical College and Hospital: History

 Chief Minister's Comprehensive Health Insurance Scheme, 108 Ambulance facility are some of the special services rendered by this medical College Hospital.

 Students are provided with hostel facilities and the staffs are provided with staff quarters.

+Sivaganga district is identified as one of the difficult areas for doctors to serve in Tamil Nadu by P. Umanath Committee and categorised this institution as Category A in 2017.

 Emblem

 The Official Emblem of the college has the Caduceus and the words Learn To Serve Poor.

 Campus

 This institution is located in outskirts of Sivagangai Municipality near Vaniyangudi Village on the Manamadurai Highway.
 This is situated in a land of 30 acres and was built at a cost of 114 crores.

 The college premises includes OP block, Casualty block, CEmONC block, Trauma & Emergency block, Administrative block, Faculty block, Auditorium, Central Library, Lecture Halls (3x120), Examination Hall (1x250), Blood Bank, Mortuary, Quarters for Dean, RMO, ARMO, Professors, Asst.
 Professors, Residents, Nurses and Staffs, Separate Hostels for Boys, Girls & CRRI, Gymnasium, Cooperative Store, Cafeteria, Bank and Gas plant.